 Performance quality and safety are two of the criteria that maximize the company's value proposal in the development of large infrastructure projects and that differentiate it from other competitors in the construction field.

-the contract included the design, construction, financing, operation and maintenance of the 41km highway.
+The contract included the design, construction, financing, operation and maintenance of the 41km highway.

 The TSRC is one of the central elements of the South West Queensland economic development plan.
-It is built north of Toowoomba and will allow the city to be bypassed on a faster and safer route for freight traffic to the ports and South West Queensland.
+It is built at the north of Toowoomba and will allow the city to be bypassed on a faster and safer route for freight traffic to the ports and South West Queensland.

 One of its most notable features is an 800-metre viaduct above the railway line, and length of 30 metres in the mountain that, by circumventing the alternative option of a tunnel, will allow large vehicles or those transporting dangerous goods to travel.

 ACCIONA will participate in the highway's operation and maintenance, in a 25-year concession.